 The person presenting should take a position in the foreground of where you are delivering the information.
 Group members not speaking should step back and take a spot behind or off to the side of the speaker.
 When the person speaking is done, the next person steps forward.
 This pre-planned choreography may seem trivial, but it emphasizes to your audience who the next speaker will be and demonstrates a smooth, coordinated delivery throughout the presentation.

-Plan ahead how to use PowerPoint slides or other visual aids.
+Plan ahead how to use slides or other visual aids.
 The person currently presenting should not be distracted by having to constantly move to the next slide, backup and show an earlier slide, or exit a slide to show a video or external web page.
 Coordinate who in the group is responsible for taking the cue to change slides or otherwise manipulate the technology.
 When it's time for that person to speak, have a plan in place for passing this responsibility to someone else in the group.
 Fumbling around with who does what when, distracts the audience.
-Note as well that the role of moving from slide-to-slide does not count as being a presenter!
+Note however that the role of moving from one slide to the next does not count as being a presenter!

 The presentation should conclude with the moderator stepping forward and thanking the audience and asking if there are any questions.
 If a question relates to a specific part of the presentation, the group member who spoke during that part should answer the question; it should not be the moderator's responsibility to answer for everyone.
 If another group follows your presentation from a shared computer, be courteous and close out all of your slides or other visual aids before stepping away.